Smartproxy is a capable proxy provider, easy to set up, fairly priced, and with all the essentials you need to handle most projects.

 We started in the Authentication section, which allowed us to define how we could access our proxies.
 Smartproxy defaults to username:password authentication by default, but it also supports allow-listed IPs (potentially more convenient as there's no need to set up login details, Smartproxy knows your requests are legitimate simply because they come from your IP address.)

-Although it's handy to have both (Squidproxies only has IP-based authentication), Smartproxy only allows very short lists on the lesser plans.
-Its Micro option only allows a single allow-listed IP address, for instance.
+It’s certainly an advantage to have both (for example, competitor Squidproxiyes only has IP-based authentication), however, Smartproxy only allows very short lists on the lesser plans.
+Its Micro option on the Residential Plans only allows a single allow-listed IP address, for instance, and even the next tier up, Starter, limits the account to just three.

-Smartproxy's Endpoint Generator uses your authentication and other preferred options (location, rotating or 'sticky' session type, endpoint:port or HTTP output format) and generates a proxy list.
-Copy and paste this into your preferred software (or save and import it as a CSV or TXT file) and you're ready to go.
+Smartproxy's Endpoint Generator uses your authentication and other preferred options (location, rotating or 'sticky' session type, endpoint:port or HTTP output format).
+It can also generate a proxy list.
+It’s as easy as copying and pasting this into your preferred software (or savinge and importing it as a CSV or TXT file) and you're good to go.

 Smartproxy also supplies some custom apps of its own to help you get more from your proxies.

-X Browser is a multi-session browser (opens in new tab) for Windows and Mac which enables creating multiple Chrome (opens in new tab) profiles, each with a different fingerprint.
+X Browser is a multi-session browser for Windows and Mac which enables creating multiple Chrome profiles, each with a different fingerprint.
+Profiles can be customized, via options for a timezone, OS type, webRTC, proxy location and more.
 Once it's set up, you're able to open new Chrome windows for those profiles, each assigned a different IP, with a click.

 Proxy Generator is a Windows and Mac desktop app for generating proxy lists of up to 49,999 lines.